arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/datasheet/datasheet.md

 **NOTE:** Although Firmware is open source, modifying it will require recertification of the radio stack.

 **NOTE:** This radio transmitter [IC:26792-ABX00029] has been approved by Innovation, Science and Economic Development Canada to operate with the antenna types listed below, with the maximum permissible gain indicated.
-Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device.
+Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device:

 |                      |                                       |
 |----------------------|---------------------------------------|